-My original recipe called for oil and egg whites, I found using the whole eggs and eliminating the oil worked out much better, and reduced the points as well.
-I also slightly increased the baking powder, make sure it’s not expired or the pancakes will be flat.
+My original pancake recipe called for oil and egg whites, I found using the whole eggs and eliminating the oil worked out much better.
+I also slightly increased the baking powder which makes them fluffy and light.
+Make sure it’s not expired or the pancakes will be flat.
 Any slight changes you make to this recipe can yield a different result, so I suggest making them exactly as written.

 Whole Wheat Pancakes

-Heat a large skillet on medium heat.
+- Heat a large skillet on medium heat.
 Lightly spray oil to coat and pour 1/4 cup of pancake batter.
 When the pancake starts to bubble, you may add your fruit if you wish.
 When the bubbles settle and the edges begin to set, flip the pancakes.
 Repeat with the remainder of the batter.
+Makes 14 pancakes.